Updated: July 2020

 When it comes to financial planning, retirement planning may not be the most exciting part.
 But it is easily one of the most important.

 It’s easy to put off thinking about retirement when reaching retirement age seems like a distant dream, but as each year passes by it starts to become more and more of a reality.

-This step-by-step guide to retirement planning is the first crucial part of designing a retirement plan that makes sure you’ll have to worry about retirement again.
+This step-by-step guide to retirement planning is the first crucial part of designing a retirement plan that makes sure you’ll never have to worry about retirement again.

 By the end of this guide, you will be able to: